| These linked icons indicate your access to the resources discussed in this guide. | |

 Search the Library's catalog (JACOB) to see if a book required for class is on Course Reserve in the Library.
 Course Reserve materials may be checked out from the Library's Circulation/Reserve Desk for up to two hours.

 CALI lessons are interactive tutorials written by law professors at CALI member schools.
-They can be used for studying topics in copyright law, including copyright formalities and duration, secondary liability, and fair use.
+They can be used for studying specific topics.

 Ask a Reference Librarian for the GW Law CALI code.